a28dev/a28dev.github.io/index.md

 title: Main
 ---

-Did you know that the United States prison system in 2023 utilizes forced labor for both commercial and governmental corporations?
+Did you know that the United States prison system in 2023 utilizes forced labor for both commercial and governmental corporations?[^1]

-In fact every year prisoners produce $2 billion worth in goods and $9 billion worth in services[^1].
-While they are compensated at rates far below the federal minimum wage, or in some cases for nothing at all[^2].
+In fact every year prisoners produce $2 billion worth in goods and $9 billion worth in services[^2].
+While they are compensated at rates far below the federal minimum wage, or in some cases for nothing at all[^3].

 This is possible due to a loophole in the 13th amendment of the US constitution: